 Home to the magnificent Niagara Falls, the Niagara River is one of the most famous rivers in Ontario.
 The river travels through Canada to New York.
 It is also responsible for connecting Lake Erie to Lake Ontario.

-Apart from being a tourism magnet, the river plays a vital role in water transportation, and generating hydroelectric power.
+Besides being a tourism magnet, the river is vital for water transportation and hydroelectric power.
 The river is home to several endangered species.
 The river’s banks also flourish the ecosystems that inhabit along its banks.

 The Grand River is one of the most remarkable rivers in Ontario.
 The river is called Canadian heritage due to its historical and cultural significance.